What color is gasoline?

 There are three grades of gasoline.
 This classification is based on the combustion of gas, known as its octane rating.
 The quicker and easier gasoline combusts under compression, the lower the octane rating.
 If gasoline has a higher octane rating, it will not ignite and burn quickly as gasoline with a lower octane rating.
+It’s important to know the types of gasoline, so you can get the answer to the question – can you mix regular and premium gas?
 The three categories of gasoline include:

 Regular gasoline (85 octane rating)

 Regular gasoline has a greenish or bluish hue to it.
 This type of gasoline has the highest chance of mistimed combustion and combusts easily under compression.
 It is a standard gasoline option for anyone, although it cannot provide the highest performance for your vehicle.